 How To Optimize Apache

-Hello everyone, how are you all doing today?
-I hope you are all having a great week so far.
+Hello everyone, you can optimize Apache in Ubuntu in this quick guide, before you do that, I hope you are all having a great week so far.
 As I type, it’s raining heavily here and it is some much needed rain.
 We have had a long drought that looks like it has finally ended!
 Anyway, please read on…

 Today we will teach you how to easily optimize your Apache server for wordpress, drupal including high traffic websites that can cause Apache to be slow or worse, crash!
 This also gives me an opportunity to remind some of you that you really can stop DDOS attacks on your server by checking out that tutorial.
 Anyway, let us begin.